 Former Real Salt Lake and FC Dallas midfielder Watson knows that only too well.
 A graduate of the U.S. youth setup up Bradenton, Minnesota’s star summer-signing from Orlando City has seen the benefits of training in a top class facility day in, day out.
 He points to a current USMNT star as the prime example of how a centralized approach will help the USA in the future.

 “When Michael Bradley came in there were 30 of us, if you would’ve asked the 29 other guys we would all agree that he was the 30th best player there,” Watson said.
-“When your in a setting where everything is setup so you can only succeed, it only makes you better.
+“When you’re in a setting where everything is setup so you can only succeed, it only makes you better.
 Literally every day you get better, and Bradley was a prime example of that.
 He spent two years there, when he left he was starting for the New York MetroStars at 17 and you’ve seen where his career has taken him.”

-The future for United, NASL or MLS?
+The future for United: NASL or MLS?

 Speaking of the future, any soccer fan in North America knows rumors of Major League Soccer and new expansion franchises are always rife, especially in the league’s current climate of rapid growth.

 Minneapolis-Saint Paul is always one of the places earmarked to have an MLS side arrive in the next few years.
-With Atlanta looking increasingly likely to get MLS’ 23rd franchise with a new stadium deal in place to share the Atlanta Falcons new home, could something similar happen in Minneapolis between the NFL’s Vikings and Minnesota United?
+With Atlanta looking increasingly likely to get MLS’ 23rd franchise with a stadium deal in place to share the Atlanta Falcons new home, could something similar happen in Minneapolis between the NFL’s Vikings and Minnesota United?

 Club president Rogers was coy when asked about United becoming an MLS franchise, but didn’t rule anything out.

 “My focus is on building a great club, right now we are competing in the NASL,” Rogers said.
 “We want to win an NASL title and make noise in the U.S. Open Cup.
 Because we don’t have promotion and relegation in this country you can’t work your way to the top.
 It is a business transaction.
-We are aware of MLS and what they are doing and the talks about expansion, our focus is on building a great club and that will guide our decision making.
+We are aware of MLS and what they are doing and the talks about expansion.
+Our focus is on building a great club and that will guide our decision making.
 I’m not going to say it’s something we would never pursue, but it’s not something I think about right now.”

 Speaking with Watson and Lagos, they both agree that Minneapolis could support an MLS franchise, but for now they’re just focusing on winning an NASL Championship.
 A historic trip as the first-ever American club to train at England’s stunning HQ will set them up for that assault on the title.